pierre-vigier/Perl6-Math-Matrix/README.md

 #### [leaving out more](#submatrix)

-If you provide two ranges (row-min .. row-max, col-min .. col-max - both optional) to the appropriately named arguments, you get the excerpt of the matrix, that contains only the requested rows and columns - still in the original order.
+If you provide two ranges (row-min .. row-max, col-min .. col-max - both optional) to the appropriately named arguments, you get the excerpt of the matrix, that contains only the requested rows and columns - in the original order.

     say $m.submatrix( rows => 1..1, columns => 1..*) :      4 5
     say $m.submatrix( rows => 1..1 )                 :    3 4 5